-- 7.4.1 New development and additions to non-contributing properties shall be designed to be compatible with the District's heritage attributes. - 7.4.2 New development on non-contributing properties should be compatible with the scale and massing of the District's contributing properties. - 7.4.3 New development should be compatible with the visual character of the District and its visibly layered built form by creating façades that have variations in depth, materiality, and/or detailing.
+7.4.1 New development and additions to non-contributing properties shall be designed to be complementary to the District's heritage attributes.

+7.4.2 New development on non-contributing properties should complement the scale and massing of the District's contributing properties.

+7.4.3 New development should complement the visual character of the District and its visibly layered built form by creating façades that have variations in depth, materiality, and/or detailing.